-With cybercrime on the rise, businesses in every industry need cybersecurity professionals to help protect their networks, systems, and data from cyberattacks, breaches, and unauthorized access.
-There are several types of cybersecurity professionals, however.
-How do you know what type of cyber roles you should hire?
+Businesses in every industry need cybersecurity professionals to help protect their networks, systems, and data from cyberattacks, breaches, and unauthorized access.
+There are several types of cybersecurity professionals, but how do you know what type of cybersecurity roles you should recruit and hire?

 Let’s discuss why cybersecurity professionals play an essential role in business and which ones you need to protect your organization from harm.